 The rich story of the Lotus company continues.
 Already being a part of the Proton concern, the engineers of the firm started again the production of the models Elise and Esprit, which resurrected the glory of the British car racing legend.

 The Lotus logo is a bright-yellow circumference reminiscent of the sun and a triangle in British Racing Green inserted in it.
 The name of the brand and the initials of its creator Anthony Colin Bruce Chapman are inscribed in the triangle.

 Parent company: ACEDES Holdings

-The company AC Cars Ltd was founded in the 1902 by an engineer John Weller and a butcher John Portwine.
-Since the 2002, the make is a part of the concern AC Motors Holding.
+The company AC Cars Ltd was founded in 1902 by an engineer John Weller and a butcher, John Portwine.
+Since 2002, the make is a part of the concern AC Motors Holding.
 This is one of the first car makers of Great Britain, which is specialized in production only of the sports cars standing out against other representatives of car industry with their excellent dynamics and racing qualities.
 AC emblem consists of its name recorded into a circle of blue color in light-blue graphical letters

 In the 1999, Arash Farboud, the founder of the company Arash Motor, discovered a new era of sports cars unique in power and convenience.
 The make Arash is still engaged in the design and production of deluxe class cars.
 The Emblem of Arash is decorated with a vivid image of a peregrine falcon, which is the fastest creature on earth.